X2-CB Buoy-Mounted Data Logger

 The X2-CB includes all the features of the flagship X2 data logger in a lid-mounted package designed for integration on CB-Series data buoys.

-A smartphone, tablet, or laptop connects by Wi-Fi to access sensor data and view or change settings.
+Use a browser on a smartphone, tablet, etc. to access sensor data and view or change settings via WQData LIVE.
 No application-specific hardware or software is required.
-Works within an existing Wi-Fi network or as a direct link from the X2-CB to the device.

 All connections are made with a simple waterproof thread-in connector.
 This removes the complications and errors associated with connecting individual wires.